godot-escoria/escoria-docs/api/ESCItem.md

 export var interaction_angle = 0
 ```

-Let the player turn to this angle when the player arrives at the item
+Let the player turn to the direction corresponding to angle value
+(in degrees) when the player arrives at the item.

 ### tooltip\_name